 Any new or modified documents should be reviewed to determine their impact on operations and companies should consider using an implementation date and effective date strategy to ensure adequate time is provided for training and awareness.

 When creating an integrated HSEQ MS that already has an existing and comprehensive document control system (e.g. a document control system implemented as part of the ISO 9000 quality system), the existing document control should be used instead of creating and maintaining a new and separate system.
 This will cut down on user confusion and facilitate training and awareness.

 Each controlled document must bear a unique identification, issue date, revision date and show approval where appropriate, and documents and/or data printed from the HSEQ MS company Intranet site should be identified as printed by a privileged user and marked as controlled.

 Due Diligence refers to all reasonable care to protect the environment whenever possible in every situation.
 It can also contribute to a successful defence of a company in the event of an incident or at least mitigate potential penalties.

 Proving Due Diligence

 The onus is on the defendant to prove due diligence.
-This means an organization must be able to prove that they took all reasonable care to prevent an incident from occurring (example: spill, emission limit exceeded, or a worker injured)
+This means an organization must be able to prove that they took all reasonable care to prevent an incident from occurring (example: spill, emission limit exceeded, or a worker injured).

-Document Control helps to ensure due diligence by ensuring that the current versions of relevant documents are available at all locations where operations essential to the functioning of the HSEQ MS related to the incident were performed.
+Document Control helps to ensure due diligence by guaranteeing that the current versions of relevant documents are available at all locations where operations essential to the functioning of the HSEQ MS related to the incident were performed.
 Examples include maintenance and inspection procedures and records, sampling records, employee and contractor training, operator manuals, work instructions, alarm systems and records, emergency response plans, drills, equipment etc.